 "Ambiguities of power: the social space of translation relationships" in Journal of the Oriental Society of Australia, vol. 44 (2012), pp. 1-15.

-"World literature, global culture and contemporary Chinese literature in translation" in International Communication of Chinese Culture, published online June 2014
+"World literature, global culture and contemporary Chinese literature in translation" in International Communication of Chinese Culture, June 2014 (online).

 “Rainstorm” by Ng Mei-kwan., Long Paddock (on-line edition of Southerly), May 2012